'Terrorist attack' hits Turkish aerospace firm near Ankara – DW – 10/23/2024

 'Terrorist attack' hits Turkish aerospace firm near AnkaraOctober 23, 2024

-Turkey's state news agency says that an explosion was heard at the premises of the headquarters of Turkish aerospace company TUSAS.
+Turkey's state news agency says that an explosion was heard at the premises of the headquarters of Turkish Aerospace Industries (TUSAS).

 Shots rang out following the explosion, according to Turkey's Anadolu Agency.